Big Top Scooby-Doo!: Plot

-Later on the gang witness another robbery by the werewolf and are chased by a second werewolf wearing Schmatko's uniform.
+Later on, the gang witness another robbery by the werewolf and are chased by a second werewolf wearing Schmatko's uniform.
 The gang escape and return to the circus to inform Marius.
 Despite this, Marius decides that the show must go on.

 Daphne fills in for Schmatko, while Fred does a tightrope act to fill in time.
-The shows goes very well, especially Scooby's act, although Shaggy takes credit for Scooby's performance when he tells the audience that he's Scooby's 'trainer'.
+The shows goes very well, especially for Scooby's act, although Shaggy takes some credit for Scooby's performance when he tells the audience that he is Scooby's 'trainer'.
 Before Velma can perform her act, the two werewolves attack Shaggy and Scooby.
-Fred and Marius manage to drop the trapeze safety net on them, but werewolves are nowhere to be found when they search the net.
+Fred and Marius manage to drop the trapeze safety net on them, but the werewolves are nowhere to be found when they search the net.
 In spite of the attack, the performers receive a big round of applause from the audience, who believe that the werewolves were just part of the show.

 The next day, Marius shows the gang the reviews from last night's performance and comments that they are the best reviews he has ever received.
 In the reviews, the critics deemed Shaggy the greatest circus artist, much to the dismay of Scooby, whom the critics refer to as 'Scabby'.
 When Marius goes to show the rest of his artists the review, Archambault knocks a book about the Ingolstadt werewolves off the shelf in his office, causing the gang to suspect that Marius might be involved in the werewolf attacks, since Marius initially claimed to have no knowledge on werewolves.
 On the page which has the list of the jewels a werewolf needs, Velma finds that the only jewel the werewolf doesn't have is a carbonado.
 They confront Marius about the book, but Marius claims that the book isn't his.

 When going for a lunch break, Shaggy receives numerous praises from the locals, which in turn continues to annoy Scooby so much that Shaggy bribes him with a wheelbarrow full of Scooby Snacks to prevent him from quitting.
 Marius informs the gang that they will be doing a private show for Wulfric Von Rydingsvard, a singer from the band Wülfsmöøon which Shaggy admires.
 Later on, Velma discovers that a carbonado is also called a black diamond, a jewel that Wulfric owns.